Arianee/docs/docs/arianeeproject.md

 Certificates as designed by the Arianee protocol provide a **private and safe communication channel between brands and their customers through messages**.
-This is no small thing either: Brands lose track of their products and cannot communicate with their customers for legal reasons such as GRPD, product’s lifecycle reasons such as secondhand resale or because of the distribution channels used such as third-party resellers.
+This is no small thing either: Brands lose track of their products and cannot communicate with their customers for legal reasons such as GDPR, product’s lifecycle reasons such as secondhand resale or because of the distribution channels used such as third-party resellers.